persistentsystems/corda-did-method/readme.md

   ]
 }'
 ```

+ - The API will respond with status `200` if delete is successful.
+ - The API will respond with status `404` for a request with an unknown ID.
+ - The API will respond with status `400` for other cases of incorrect payload(mismatched signatures,malformed instruction etc.).

 ### Corda DID Flows ([`did-witness-flows`](did-witness-flows))
 The DID Flows is the CorDapp component to be deployed by consortium member nodes.
 It provides Method specific flows to create, read, update or delete DID documents.